imart302/s-chat-be/README.md

 ## Setup

-Configure your env variables as in env.example, It requires a mongodb server or Atlas Also a cloudinary bucket and setup an Google app for OAuth.
+Configure your env variables as in env.example, It requires a mongodb server or Atlas Also a cloudinary bucket and setup a Google app for OAuth.

 ## Dev